rahulbhadani/AOSim2/README.md

 To install, download or clone the AOSim2 repository.
 It will make a subdirectory called AOSim2 with another subdir called AOSim2 (the first of many IQ tests).

-Then, in MATLAB, add the following paths:
+Then, in MATLAB, add the following paths:<br>
 {unpack_dir}/AOSim2/AOSim2	    % The AOSim2 classes.  <br>
-{unpack_dir}/AOSim2/AOSim2/utils    % The AOSim2 utility functions.
+{unpack_dir}/AOSim2/AOSim2/utils    % The AOSim2 utility functions.<br>
-{unpack_dir}/AOSim2/AOSim2/demos    % Optional demos, mostly examples.
+{unpack_dir}/AOSim2/AOSim2/demos    % Optional demos, mostly examples.<br>
-{unpack_dir}/AOSim2/AOSim2/data     % Don't include in path, just know that you might need things in here for demos.
+{unpack_dir}/AOSim2/AOSim2/data     % Don't include in path, just know that you might need things in here for demos.<br>
 {unpack_dir}/AOSim2/contrib	    % Alex Rodack's tutorial files and things made by users.
-(Hopefully more in the future.)
+(Hopefully more in the future.)<br>
 {unpack_dir}/AOSim2/examples	    % Contributed AOSim2 examples.
-I will merge my demos files in here eventually.
+I will merge my demos files in here eventually.<br>

 You really only need the AOSim2 subdir and AOSim2/utils to make this go.
 The rest is for training.